amplience/amplience-bigcommerce-catalyst/docs/amplience/getting-started.md

 - Card List
 - Curated Product Grid
 - Dynamic Product Grid
+- Flexible Slot
 - Image
+- Rich Text
+- Simple Banner
 - Text
-- Simple Banner
-- Flexible Slot

 The URL to use is the following: